 These questions need to be answered to evaluate the platforms.

-G Suite might be the best choice if the nonprofit:
+G Suite might be the best choice if this sounds like your nonprofit:

 - Has a high level of trust in your users’ technology choices.
 If your users have a high comfort level with technology and are eager to make their own choices about technology, G Suite could help to delegate and empower your users to manage more of these decisions.

 - Has a decentralized approach to technology policies.
 Do you need everything to be centrally decided and controlled, or can you have a more remote/localized approach?
 Decentralized technology is often a better fit for G Suite.

 - Has users who are eager adopters of technology, who are willing to try new things on their own, who want more customization.

 Microsoft 365 can also help you achieve the same goals, but it might take more time to configure, and your users might get confused along the way.

 Microsoft 365 might be the best choice if your nonprofit: